AITosee/Docs-en/MUVS3/introduction.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MU Vision Sensor 3 Introduction
+MU 3 Introduction
 ===============================

 MU Vision Sensor 3(MU 3) is an intelligent vision sensor that can recognize many kinds of objects with deep-learning algorithm inside.
 For example, it can detect color blocks, balls, human body and cards.Its detect result can be transmitted through UART or I2C interface.
 MU 3 is compact, low power consumption, process all algorithms locally, and can be widely used in intelligent toys, AI+STEAM lessons, creators and other products or fields.

 .. image:: images/MUVS3_main.png